Our specialists say

 Day 9: Night flight back home

-Enjoy a well earned day of rest at Arumeru Lodge before heading home on an overnight flight from Kilimanjaro Airport to London.
+Enjoy a well earned day of rest at Arumeru Lodge before heading home on an overnight flight from Kilimanjaro Airport to your home country.

 Location: Kilimanjaro Climbs, Tanzania

-6 day trek to the summit of Mt Kilimanjaro using the Marangu Route, staying in huts along the way - price based on 2 people, including international flights.
+6 day trek to the summit of Mt Kilimanjaro using the Marangu Route, staying in huts along the way - price based on 2 people, excluding international flights.

 Far & Wild Customer Reviews